-As alpha-PVP is a stimulant, a state of hyper-stimulation, hallucinations and paranoia that could result to self-injury and violent aggression are possible.1 This drug has the combined effects of methamphetamine and cocaine without the price tag.
+As alpha-PVP is a stimulant, a state of hyper-stimulation, hallucinations and paranoia that could result in self-injury and violent aggression are possible.
+This drug has the combined effects of methamphetamine and cocaine without the price tag.
 A gram costs a mere $5.

 In recent news, Flakka was behind a man stabbing and allegedly attempting to eat a Florida couple.
 This could be a possibility as aside from causing violent behavior, the drug also boosts a user’s physical strength.

-Flakka is a controlled substance by the Drug Enforcement Administration since 2014.
+Flakka has been considered a controlled substance by the Drug Enforcement Administration since 2014.

-Standard urine drug tests do not detect synthetic cathinone found in alpha- pyrrolidinopentiophenone and in other bath salts.
+A standard urine drug test kit does not detect synthetic cathinones found in alpha- pyrrolidinopentiophenone and in other bath salts.
 However, there are now quantitative testing for primary chemicals such as A-PVP, MDPV, DMAA, Methylone, Mephedrone and Pentedrone.
-These drug tests are called bath salt test kit or Novel Psychoactive Substances (NPS) urine test.
+These urine drug tests are called a bath salt drug test kit or Novel Psychoactive Substances (NPS) urine drug test.

 The cut-off for Alpha-PVP is 2.0 ng/ml and has a detection time of 1-3 days after drug consumption.